The one simple tell that reveals Fox News’s Seuss obsession for what it is

 That is apparently the problem!
 But Tyrus responds with an incredulity suggesting that he hasn’t seen the illustrations — which makes sense, given that Fox News didn’t show them.

 The pattern was similar on other shows.
-Frequent use of old photographs such as one of Seuss reading “Horton Hears a Who” to a child — another book not among those which will no longer be produced.
+Frequent use of old photographs such as one of Seuss reading “Horton Hears a Who” to a child — another book not among those that will no longer be produced.
 Juxtapositions of Seuss with his most famous book, “The Cat in the Hat,” such as this one, which appeared on “Tucker Carlson Tonight.”

 Carlson did then show images from inside a noncontroversial Seuss book — “The Sneetches and Other Stories,” the titular story of which is focused on undercutting discrimination.

 For another network, this juxtaposition between the lessons Seuss hoped children would learn about viewing other people with empathy and his own use of racist caricatures in his drawings could be a subject of thoughtful discussion.
-That was not, however, the direction in which Carlson took things.
+That was not, however, the direction Carlson took things.

 “They’re banning Dr. Seuss not because he’s a racist but precisely because he wasn’t,” Carlson said.
 It was meant to be a condemnation of the left predicated on the assumption that the left was somehow responsible for the books being pulled from circulation.
 Instead, Carlson is inadvertently accusing the Seuss estate of targeting the author for his anti-racism stance.

 That the issue is being used as a cudgel targeting Democrats isn’t subtle.
 In one segment, a reporter noted that President Barack Obama had at one point read “Green Eggs and Ham” (which isn’t among those pulled) to some children, and that Michelle Obama had similarly read “The Cat in the Hat.”
-This purported hypocrisy of the Obamas celebrating the celebrated author’s non-questionable works warranted its own story on Fox News’s website — as did a 2017 tweet from Vice President Harris in which she praised Seuss.
+This purported hypocrisy of the Obamas celebrating the author’s non-questionable works warranted its own story on Fox News’s website — as did a 2017 tweet from Vice President Harris in which she praised Seuss.

 When discussing the books, the network generally only shows their covers, as below.